 Please attend every concert.
 We understand that personal and professional commitments sometimes interfere.
 If you are unable to attend the concert, please let Jim Bast know as soon as possible.
 With sufficient warning, we can adjust for our performances, either through the reassignment of parts, if necessary, or hiring a replacement musician for critical instruments.
 In the event of a last-minute conflict, which prevents you from attending a concert, let us know as soon as possible.
-Call the Band Executive Secretary AND send e-mail.
+Call the Band Personnel Administrator AND send e-mail.

 Please check your email a few hours before the concert, if possible, and read it.
 Occasionally last-minute instructions may be sent via email.
 Please take a few moments to read them.